awsdocs/amazon-s3-userguide/doc_source/access-control-overview.md

 To prevent objects from being modified by the anonymous user, we recommend that you do not implement bucket policies that allow anonymous public writes to your bucket or use ACLs that allow the anonymous user write access to your bucket\.
 You can enforce this recommended behavior by using Amazon S3 Block Public Access\.

 For more information about blocking public access, see [Blocking public access to your Amazon S3 storage](access-control-block-public-access.md)\.
-For more information about ACLs, see [Managing access with ACLs](acl-overview.md)\.
+For more information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.

 **Important**
 We recommend that you don't use the AWS account root user credentials to make authenticated requests\.
 Instead, create an IAM user and grant that user full access\.
 We refer to these users as *administrator users*\.
 You can use the administrator user credentials, instead of AWS account root user credentials, to interact with AWS and perform tasks, such as create a bucket, create users, and grant permissions\.
 For more information, see [AWS account root user credentials and IAM user credentials](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html) in the *AWS General Reference* and [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.